-Whether you are experiencing brain fog or you are a supercharged “biohacker” trying to optimize your brain function to its optimal level without illegal substances, most of us would love a boost in brain function.
+Whether you’re experiencing brain fog or you are a supercharged “biohacker” trying to optimize your brain function to its optimal level without illegal substances, most of us would love a boost in brain function.

-Most people are seeking to optimize cognitive function today, due to brain fog, fatigue, low thyroid, low ATP, and toxicity.
-Insulin resistance and toxicity being the two main issues accelerating aging, and that includes cognitive decline.
+Millions of people globally are seeking to optimize cognitive function today, due to brain fog, fatigue, low thyroid, low ATP, and toxicity.
+Insulin resistance and toxicity are the two main issues accelerating aging, and that includes cognitive decline.

 Poor sleep, processed foods, GMOs, and extreme stress are making matters worse.
 However for those optimizing sleep and nutrition, and managing their stress, taking a nootropic supplement may be beneficial for enhanced cognition.